rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 In a larger React application, you can add sophisticated type checker such as {{% a_blank "Flow" "https://flow.org/" %}} and {{% a_blank "TypeScript" "https://www.typescriptlang.org/" %}} instead of React PropTypes.
 When using such a type checker, you can get errors already during development time.
 You wouldn't have to start your application in order to find about a bug that could have prevented with such type checking.
 That way a type checker might be able to improve your developer experience and avoids to introduce bugs in the first place.

 Flow was introduced by Facebook and feels more natural in the React ecosystem than TypeScript.
-That's why I recommend using it in a React application over TypeScript.
+That's why I would recommend using it in a React application over TypeScript.
+But there are many people using TypeScript as well.
+In the end, both solutions should solve the same problem for you.

 **Recommendations:**